Minty-cyber/BasicLingua-Webapp/README.md

 # BasicLingua-WebApp 🌐💻

-BasicLingua-WebApp is a web platform that showcases the features of BasicLingua, a Gemini LLM-based Python library.
+BasicLingua-WebApp is a web platform that showcases the features of BasicLingua, a Gemini LLM-based Python library designed by .
 This platform demonstrates various linguistic tasks such as tokenization, stemming, lemmatization, and many other features.
 Users can interact with the functionalities provided by BasicLingua through an intuitive web interface.

-## Features of the Web App
+## Features of the Web App 🌟

 - **Tokenization**: Splitting text into individual words or tokens.
 - **Stemming**: Reducing words to their root forms.